MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     }
 ```

-Remove liquidity for ETH is almost the same, except that we receive the WETH tokens and then redeem them for ETH to give back to the liquidity provider.
+Remove liquidity for NEPH is almost the same, except that we receive the WETH tokens and then redeem them for NEPH to give back to the liquidity provider.

 ```solidity
     function removeLiquidityWithPermit(